ollie-bell/MPI-Game-of-Life/README.md

 ```
 mpiexec [--use-hwthread-cpus] -np <#> ./lifeMPI <args> [opts]
 ```
-* `--use-hwthreads-cpus` enables use of logical processors (e.g. hyper-threaded cores).
+* `--use-hwthread-cpus` enables use of logical processors (e.g. hyper-threaded cores).
 This is not likely to improve performance, and may negatively impact performance.

 where